ak7270090/huddle/README.md

 <br>

 ## Future plans
-Right now we are using textgears api for checking grammatical errors and an image classification model from hugging face for facial analysis.
+Right now the web application is using the Textgears API for checking grammatical errors and an image classification model from Hugging Face for facial analysis.
+I am planning to use cloud-based services like Google Speech-to-Text and a grammatical tool for more accuracy.
+Also, I plan to store user progress in a database so that they can check their performance from time to time.
-We are planning to create a feedback based on analysis done for user to understand their shortcomings.
-Incrasing the accuracy of the ML and NLP models with larger sample set and get rewarded for your consistency, unlock exciting NFTs by performing well on analysis benchmarks.